Surjit Bindrakhia

 Surjit Bindrakhia (born Surjit Bains; 15 April 1962 – 17 November 2003) was a singer from Punjab, India.
-He was known for his unique voice and hekh, in which he sings a note continuously in one breath.
+He was recognized for his distinctive voice and hekh, a singing technique where a note is held continuously in one breath.

 His biggest hits include Meri Nath Dig Paye, Dupatta Tera Satrang Da, Lakk Tunoo Tunoo, Bas Kar Bas Kar, Mukhda Dekh Ke, Tera Yaar Bolda, and Jatt Di Pasand.
-Surjit is considered to have one of the greatest voices in Bhangra.
+Surjit is often regarded by fans and critics as one of the most influential voices in Bhangra music.
 He received a special jury award at the 2004 Filmfare Awards for his contribution to Punjabi music.

 Early life and family

 Bindrakhia was born as Surjit Bains to Sucha Singh and Gurcharan Kaur in the Bindrakh village of Rupnagar district, Punjab, India.
-His father was a famous village wrestler, who brought the village to prominence.
-Surjit was influenced by his father to take up wrestling and kabaddi.
-He won inter-college bouts at the university level.
-Although his father always wanted Surjit to be a wrestler, he always wanted to be a singer.

 He began his singing career by singing boliyan for his college bhangra team.
 He received formal training from his guru, Atul Sharma.
 Bindrakhia appeared in films before he was a major figure in the music industry.
-He was an extra in movies, appearing in the background of several scenes.
-His first appearance in the Punjabi movie industry was in the film Anakh Jattan Dee, where he has sung the title song, Baniye Ne Jatt.
-Lyricist Shamsher Sandhu recognised the talent Surjit had, which gifted him an opportunity into the Punjabi music industry.
+His first appearance in the Punjabi movie industry was in the film Anakh Jattan Dee, where he sang the title song, Baniye Ne Jatt.
+Lyricist Shamsher Sandhu recognised the talent Surjit had which gifted him an opportunity into the Punjabi music industry.
 Most of his hit songs were written by Shamsher Sandhu and music was produced by Atul Sharma.